Sample Undergraduate Nursing Dissertation Proposal

 The moral and ethical code conducts the paper.
 However, there is always a possibility that ethical issues may arise.
-The ethical issues that might arise in conducting this research are:
+The ethical issues that might occur in conducting this research are:

-● Gaining the agreement of individuals in authority (e.g., gatekeeper) provides access to study participants at research sites.
+● Gaining the agreement of individuals in authority (e.g., gatekeeper) allows study participants at research sites.

-● Participation will be voluntary, and it will be stressed that the consent could be withdrawn during the course of the study.
+● Participation will be voluntary, and it will be stressed that the consent could be withdrawn during the study.

 ● Anonymity and confidentiality issues anticipate that some patients may want to have their identity remain confidential.
 By permitting this, the researcher allows the participants to retain ownership of their voices.
 The consequence of this would mean that the data regarding the particular patient will be excluded in the final report.

-● Since a face-to-face interview method is used while conducting this study, the interaction may be stressful for the participants due to the topic's sensitivity.
+● Since a face-to-face interview method is used while conducting this study, the interaction may be stressful due to the topic’s sensitivity.

 ● Emotional reactions in the interview.